aragon/osx/packages/contracts/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 However, some restrictions apply.
 For security reasons, aragonOS does not allow you to use both, `_where: ANY_ADDR` and `_who: ANY_ADDR` in the same permission.
 Furthermore, the permission IDs of [permissions native to the `DAO` Contract](#permissions-native-to-the-dao-contract) cannot be used.

-#### Freezing Permissions

-Permissions on a target contract `where` can also be permanently frozen by using the `freeze` function.
-**Freezing** means that permissions involving this target contract can not be granted or revoked anymore.
-This can be useful when we want to secure certain permissions so that they can never change (by a contract owning the `ROOT_PERMISSION_ID` permission).
-Freezing permissions with `_where: ANY_ADDR` is not allowed.

 ### Permissions Native to the `DAO` Contract

 The following functions in the DAO are permissioned: